March 2, 2020

 Given that AICC is extremely old by technology standards, is it still worth considering?
 Actually, there are a couple of areas where AICC still has an advantage:

 There are several weaknesses to AICC as a technical standard, as you would expect from a standard of this age:

-AICC remains interesting as a way of seeing how eLearning standards have progressed, it’s not really worth considering as it’s an outdated standard, and there are newer, better options available.
+An AICC Course remains interesting as a way of seeing how eLearning standards have progressed, it’s not really worth considering as it’s an outdated standard, and there are newer, better options available.

 SCORM is short for ‘Sharable Content Object Reference Model’ and was first created by the US government’s Advanced Distributed Learning (ADL) project in 2000 as a de-facto standard for eLearning content.

 Rather than a single standard, it’s actually a set of technical standards that set out to address the issues at the time with its predecessor, AICC, that we already discussed.